GuildedThorn/GuildedThorn/README.md

   <img src="./assets/guildedthorn-banner.svg" alt="GuildedThorn — full-stack builder and systems engineer" width="100%">
 </p>

-## I build past the part that fits in a job title.
+## Scaling systems past what you can put in a job application

-I'm Jamie Duddleston—**Thorn** online.
-I'm a freelance developer, systems engineer, and data analyst.
-I've been programming since 2015, but the useful description is simpler: **I follow problems all the way down.**

 Frontend, backend, infrastructure, security, data, and hardware aren't separate lanes to me.
 They're different surfaces of the same system.
 When an idea reaches a layer I don't know yet, I learn that layer and keep moving.